Federal CARES Relief Act

 What is the deadline to apply?

 At the present time, there is no deadline to apply.
 Applications will be processed on a first-come first-served basis until funding is exhausted.
+Funding requests from students enrolled in fall 2020 and disrupted by COVID-19 will be given priority.

 Can I use this money to pay off my Oakton balance?